 Bottom line on investing in the Lamborghini IPO

-Investing in Lamborghini will be an exciting prospect for investors around the world.
+Investing in Lamborghini would be an exciting prospect for investors around the world.
 However, Volkswagen has been relatively tight-lipped about Lamborghini’s IPO (initial public offering) plans.
-There’s no timeline set out currently, but VW might go ahead with a Lamborghini stock flotation before the economic situation potentially deteriorates further.
+There is no timeline set out currently, but VW might decide to proceed with a Lamborghini stock flotation when market conditions, brand momentum, and group strategy align – particularly given the precedent set by the highly successful Porsche IPO in 2022 and the analyst valuation range of €15-20 billion baseline (up to €35 billion at Ferrari-equivalent multiples).

 FAQs